wikimedia/mediawiki-services-wikispeech-pronlex/README.md

    [MariaDB](https://mariadb.org/): On Linux systems with `apt`, run `sudo apt install mariadb-server` or similar (it should be version 10.1.3 or higher)

+   Please note that you need to install both databases if you intend to run unit tests or other automated tests
 4. Clone the source code

    `$ git clone https://github.com/stts-se/pronlex.git`